Personal assistant CV example

 - Tools used – Add tools you’ve used such as particular databases, PowerPoint or reporting software

-- Core personal assistant skills – Record the soft skills you have acquired relating to personal assistant positions, such as organisation, diary management, communication and interpersonal skills
+- Core personal assistant skills – Record the soft skills you have acquired relating to personal assistant positions, such as organisation, diary management, communication, interpersonal skills or executive assistant work.

 Core skills section